 Doctors won't do any tests or examinations without asking you first, and explaining what they are doing and why.

-Blood tests or the prostate exam might be a bit uncomfortable, but you can handle it - it's better than letting cancer go undetected.
+Blood tests or the prostate exam might be a bit uncomfortable, but a moment's discomfort or embarrassment could save your life.